SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

   - Or, suggest changes and share your ideas in the [SlimeVR Discord](https://discord.gg/slimevr) -> [Suggestions on strap improvements](https://discord.com/channels/817184208525983775/1202031023945416725) channel.

 When contributing, please include clear photos, a description, and any relevant links or files.
-Your contribution helps others build better, more accessible VR experiences!
+Your contribution helps make VR more accessible and easier to build for everyone!

 <hr/>